 We’ve had a time, trying to get our “home schooled” kids set up for work, or drivers licenses, because the businesses want a school ID that is “legal like a public school ID” or our documents do not have an official seal, etc. Have you ever had this problem?
 Do you make ID’s for your kids?
 I used your free printable high school transcript, which is great, but since I didn’t type the copy and there was no official public school seal, they shied away from it.

 We haven’t had any trouble of that sort, but my transcripts are typed rather than penned in by hand.
 See if using this one will help:

-We haven’t had to do so when applying for driver’s permits, but for college admissions, we normally do have our transcripts notarized.
+We haven’t done so when applying for driver’s permits, but for college admissions, we normally do have our transcripts notarized.
 You might try that, too, if the DPS or potential employers still shy away from the printed copy of your student’s transcript.
 It isn’t difficult to do this.
 If you don’t already know somebody who can notarize the transcript, do a Google search to find a notary public in your area.

 This is totally optional, but I also ordered a seal embosser with the name of our homeschool on it, which I used on both transcripts and diplomas.
 It adds a nice touch, and with the number of children we have, it will see a good amount of use by the time we finish this homeschool journey!

-As for student IDs, after 25 years of homeschooling, I finally printed and laminated “official” IDs for the first time last year — primarily so we could use them when buying movie tickets for school aged children over 12 and not have to pay adult prices for them.
+As for student IDs, after 25 years of homeschooling, I finally printed and laminated “official” IDs for the first time last year.
+(Primarily, so we could use them when buying movie tickets for school-aged children over 12 and not have to pay adult prices for them.)

 Hope all that helps!